kestra-io/docs/content/blogs/serverless-data-pipelines.md

 3. **Forecasting on Modal**: after the transformation, we trigger a forecasting model using **Modal**.
 This is where serverless compute comes into play — Modal dynamically provisions the necessary resources (with requested CPU, memory, etc.) based on user inputs.
 If you need more CPU for a large dataset, you simply select it in the dropdown menu in the UI when running the workflow, and Kestra will pass that information to Modal.
 The forecasted data is stored in BigQuery, and the final interactive HTML report is stored in a GCS bucket.

-4. **Logs and artifacts**: throughout the workflow, Kestra keeps track of logs, outputs, and important artifacts like the dbt manifest and the HTML report from Modal.
+4. **Logs and artifacts**: throughout the workflow, Kestra keeps track of logs, metrics, and important artifacts like the dbt manifest and the HTML report from Modal.
 This way, you can monitor progress, troubleshoot issues, and even reuse artifacts in future runs.

 ---